-First, preheat your oven to 350 degrees Fahrenheit and place a piece of parchment paper on a baking tray.
+First, preheat your oven to 350 degrees Fahrenheit and place a piece of parchment paper on a baking sheet.

-Next, spread about 1 teaspoon of pesto onto each piece of fish.
+Next, spread about 1 teaspoon of pesto on top of the salmon pieces.

-Put the baking tray in the oven and bake until the fish is cooked to about 145 degrees Fahrenheit (to get the internal temp use one of these handi-dandi thermometers).
-I like to cook it to a little bit of a lower temp and then let it rest a few minutes before serving it.
+Put the baking sheet in the oven and bake until the fish is cooked to about 145 degrees Fahrenheit (to get the right internal temp use an instant read thermometer).
+I like to cook it to just 145 degrees and then let it rest a few minutes before serving it.
 (I’m not recommending eating under cooked proteins, however, I also do not like to over cook fish).

 Once the fish is out of the oven, you can add another dollop of pesto to the top of each piece of fish before serving.

 Serve over rice, a big salad or for something fancy over risotto, and enjoy!

 We like to eat baked pesto salmon two different ways.
 I like to serve either over a simple lemon risotto or rice pilaf if I'm looking to make a bit heartier of a meal.
 It also goes great over a big leafy green salad for a totally stress-free dinner.
 A side of sautéed spinach, roasted cauliflower or steamed green beans are also great options for side dishes.

 Yes, you can make it on the grill.
 If you are going to grill the salmon, I would suggest leaving it as one whole piece with the skin on.
 Oil your grill grates, place the salmon on the grill then spoon on the pesto.
 Let it cook until the salmon reaches an internal temperature of 145 degrees Fahrenheit.